Azure/ARO-Landing-Zone-Accelerator/Scenarios/Secure-Baseline/terraform/README.md

     Where `<SPOKE_RESOURCE_GROUP_NAME>` is the name of the spoke resource group and `<HUB_RESOURCE_GROUP_NAME>` is the name of the hub resource group.

-## Known Issues

-There is no ARO Terraform provider so this deployment uses an ARM template for the ARO deployment.
-This means that this is a one time install.
-Running this Terraform deployment as Infrastructure as Code will allow management of the environment supporting ARO but not ARO itself.
-Changes made to ARO after the initial deployment will be ignored.